 We are truly entering a new golden era for CBD as a health supplement, as well as the ECS system.
 Only a few years ago, if you went down the list of ailments and diseases that hemp oil can treat, it seemed hard to believe.
 But now we understand how they are interrelated, thanks to the endocannabinoid system and how our bodies react to CBD and other cannabinoids.

-Scientists already realize the incredible potential for treating chronic diseases, disorders, and health problems by modulating the endocannabinoid system, naturally boosting our immune function and central nervous system.
+Scientists already realize the incredible potential for treating chronic diseases, disorders, and health problems by modulating the human endocannabinoid system, naturally boosting our immune function and central nervous system.